involutegirl/gearslink.github.io/index.md

 ## remixes and imitations

-over the years, i've edited, remixed, and remade countless images and assets. i thrive on high-resolution and vector assets and the chance to explore details down to the pixel.
+over the years, i've edited, remixed, and remade countless images and assets.
+I thrive on high-resolution and vector assets and the chance to explore details down to the pixel.

 <br>
 <div style="display:flex">